Cydhra/coraxlib/docs/pll_utree_t.md

 ----

-It might be useful to at the above figure when looking at this structure, since most of the complexity is in the behavior of the `next` and `back` pointers.
+It might be useful to look at the above figure when thinking about this structure, since most of the complexity is in the behavior of the `next` and `back` pointers.

 ```
 typedef struct pll_unode_s